top of page

 Enrollment

-We have an 8-week minimum stay.
+We have an 8-week standard stay.
 The first two weeks of this time is a trial period, during which either party is allowed to terminate the apprenticeship.
-There is no maximum length of stay, but apprentices must request, and be approved for, an additional length of stay beyond the minimum 8 weeks.
-We offer spring, summer and fall apprenticeship blocks.
+We offer spring and fall apprenticeships.
+Graduates of apprenticeship are welcome to apply for the year-long, stipended journeyperson position.

-Apprentices work on Maine Local Living School projects 5 days a week.
+Apprentices work on Maine Local Living School projects 5 days a week, 28 hours/week.
 We work hard and request the same of our apprentices.
-However, he apprenticeship is, at its core, an educational experience.
-Apprentices attend all classes free-of-charge and have ample opportunity to pursue personal craft projects and practice skills.
-Wednesday afternoons are set aside for cleaning and maintenance around the apprentice lodge.
+However, the apprenticeship is, at its core, an educational experience.
+Apprentices attend all community programs led by MLLS staff free-of-charge and have ample opportunity to pursue personal craft projects and practice skills.
+Wednesday afternoons are set aside for cleaning and maintenance around the apprentice home.
 Friday afternoons and weekends are free time.

 Community Meeting

-On Wednesday night there is always a community potluck supper.
-On this night, we review the week, share feelings, address concerns and issues, offer appreciations, and make plans for the upcoming week.
+On Wednesday night we have a community potluck supper.
+On this night, we review the previous week, share feelings, make space to address concerns and issues, offer appreciations, and make plans for the upcoming week.

 Character Expectations